zeustamil/paulrhayes.com/source/_posts/accordion-using-only-css.md

 ## How To

 Each part of the accordion has an ID, heading and content region.
-The header includes a link that matches the section's ID, whilst the content is wrapped in a container which will control its display.
+The header includes a link that matches the section’s ID, whilst the content is wrapped in a container which will control its display.

 ```html
 <div class="accordion">